Go to page content

 Pediatric Tuina: Massage Therapy for Children’s Health

-Read on to learn more about how pediatric tuina massage therapy may be able to help your child.
-You’ll also learn tips for how to administer it at home.
+Read on to learn more about how pediatric tuina massage therapy may help your child.
+You’ll also discover tips for how to administer this gentle and effective therapy at home.

 What is Pediatric Tuina Massage Therapy?